 Glucagon medicine comes in two types of packages.

 After you give the glucagon shot, immediately call 911 or other emergency services.
 If emergency services have not arrived within 5 minutes and the person is still unconscious, give another glucagon shot.

 Any time a person with diabetes gets glucagon, he or she should talk to a doctor to try to find out what caused the low blood sugar episode.
-Possible causes include missing a meal, injecting insulin into a blood vessel, having an illness other than diabetes, having liver or kidney damage, exercise, or taking a new medicine.
+Possible causes include getting too much insulin, missing a meal, injecting insulin into a blood vessel, having an illness other than diabetes, having liver or kidney damage, exercise, or taking a new medicine.

 |Specialist Medical Reviewer||David C.W.
 Lau, MD, PhD, FRCPC - Endocrinology|

 To learn more visit Healthwise.org